gjkaur/Data_Science/README.md

-# Programming Languages and Libraries
+# Skills required for data science